CountZES: Counting via Zero-Shot Exemplar Selection: Introduction

 \section{Introduction}

-Object counting plays a vital role in a wide range of applications, including crowd and traffic analysis~\cite{khan2023revisiting}, agriculture~\cite{farjon2023deep}, and biomedical microscopy~\cite{ singh2024systematic}.
+Object counting plays a vital role in a wide range of applications.
 Traditional counting approaches are typically \textit{class-specific}, tailored for predefined categories such as crowds~\cite{babu2022completely}, vehicles~\cite{li2020bi}, or cells~\cite{tyagi2023degpr}.
 However, these methods require retraining whenever a new class is introduced, limiting their scalability.
-To overcome this, \textit{class-agnostic counting} has emerged, aiming to generalize to unseen categories~\cite{hui2024class, yang2021class,huang2023interactive}.
+To overcome this, \textit{class-agnostic counting} has emerged, aiming to generalize to unseen categories~\cite{ yang2021class,huang2023interactive,hui2024class}.
 Existing class-agnostic methods can be categorized into three paradigms: \textit{few-shot object counting} (FSOC), \textit{reference-less counting} (RLC), and \textit{zero-shot object counting (ZOC)}.

-FSOC methods rely on a small set of annotated exemplars provided at inference~\citep{yang2021class, nguyen2022few, he2024few}, which limits scalability~\cite{zhai2024zero, zhang2025enhancing}.
-In contrast, RLC estimates counts directly from global visual cues~\citep{hobley2022learning, liu2022countr, d2024afreeca, ranjan2021learning}, but lacks semantic awareness and tends to focus on visually dominant patterns~\cite{zhu2024zero, xu2023zero}.
-To address these issues, ZOC has emerged as a promising direction~\citep{xu2023zero, zhu2024zero, kang2024vlcounter, jiang2023clip}, enabling the counting of arbitrary unseen categories from text prompts alone.
+FSOC methods rely on a small set of annotated exemplars provided at inference, which limits scalability~\cite{zhai2024zero, zhang2025enhancing}.
+In contrast, RLC estimates counts directly from global visual cues~\citep{hobley2022learning,d2024afreeca}, but lacks semantic awareness and tends to focus on visually dominant patterns~\cite{xu2023zero,zhu2024zero}.
+To address these issues, ZOC has emerged as a promising direction~\citep{jiang2023clip,xu2023zero, kang2024vlcounter}, enabling the counting of arbitrary unseen categories from text prompts alone.